 Emergency Bankruptcy Filing

-An emergency bankruptcy involves filing a “bare bones” or “skeletal” bankruptcy petition on an expedited basis.
-Many people file an emergency bankruptcy petition to receive the protection of the automatic stay.
-This page will give you an overview of emergency bankruptcy filings and the reasons for filing an emergency bankruptcy petition.
+An emergency bankruptcy involves the filing a “bare bones” bankruptcy petition on an expedited basis.
+Many people who file an emergency bankruptcy petition do so to receive the protection of the automatic stay.
+This page will discuss what an emergency bankruptcy is and the reasons for filing an emergency bankruptcy petition.

 Emergency Bankruptcy Defined